-In Azure DevOps, pipelines are used to automate the build, test, and deploy of software.
+In Azure DevOps, pipelines automate software build, testing, and deployment.
 Pipelines can be chained together to create complex workflows.

 Sometimes, you need to pass variables between pipelines.
-For example, you might want to pass the build number from one pipeline to another, or the output of a test from one pipeline to another.
+For example, you might want to pass the build number from one pipeline to another or the test output from one pipeline to another.

 There are a few ways to pass variables between pipelines in Azure DevOps.

 One way to pass variables between pipelines is to use environment variables.
-Environment variables are global variables that can be accessed by all pipelines.
+Environment variables are global variables that all pipelines can access.

-To pass a variable between pipelines using environment variables, you need to define the variable in the first pipeline and then export it.
+To pass a variable between pipelines using environment variables, you must define the variable in the first pipeline and then export it.

 To define a variable, you use the variable

 keyword.
-For example, to define a variable called buildNumber
+For example, to define a variable called, you would use the following code:

 variable buildNumber